Jennifer Carnahan re-elected to lead Minnesota Republican Party

 And the Minnesota GOP's 15-year losing streak in statewide races is so far unbroken under Carnahan.
 Former President Donald Trump did worse in Minnesota last year than he did in 2016, despite an investment by his campaign that GOP operatives said dwarfed previous efforts by the party in a state Democrats have carried on the presidential level since 1972.

-No debates over the fallout from Trump's loss nor his role in inciting the Jan.
+No debates over the fallout from Trump's loss or his role in inciting the Jan.
 6 U.S. Capitol riot have accompanied the Minnesota GOP's leadership elections.
-Carnahan and Koran both praise the former president and neither have refuted his discredited claims of a rigged election.
+Carnahan and Koran both praise the former president and neither has refuted his discredited claims of a rigged election.

 Despite winning re-election, Carnahan is likely to be dealing with continued dissent going forward.
 In recent weeks, two of the state GOP's other leading officials — Barb Sutter and Max Rymer, the Republican national committeewoman and committeeman, wrote e-mails condemning Carnahan in unusually harsh terms.